Do I need an agent?

 This is an extremely gray area in copyright law.
 Visit the U.S. Government copyright website for the official rules of “Fair Use.”
 A general rule of thumb is to obtain permission for anything not in the public domain, directly from the original source or publisher if the quoted text is over:

 - 100 verses from a single Bible translation (as long as the verses do not constitute a complete chapter or a complete book of the Bible.
 The rules vary from translation to translation.
 Some are more strict than others.
 You do not need permission for any quotation from the King James Version.

 However!
 We know of two publishers that have a much more stringent policy than this.
 One demands that permission be obtained from any source or quote of over 25 words…not 250.
 Another requires the author, in a non-fiction book, to obtain releases from every person quoted in the book.
 This includes spouse, parents, family members, etc. Make sure you know what your publisher requires before you start writing your book.

 If you quote the lyrics of a song, no matter how small the phrase, obtain permission.
 Music lyrics are the most difficult of all to deal with in the world of copyrights.
-Make sure that wherever you have cited other sources, include an accurate citation of author, title, publisher and page number.
+Make sure that wherever you have cited other sources, including an accurate citation of author, title, publisher, and page number.
 Follow the Chicago Manual of Style guidelines for proper bibliographic citation format.